AJGreaves/portrait-artist/README.md

 - The video on this website was produced by [Luke Davis](https://about.me/lukedavies) and obtained from the artist - Anna Gilhespy.

 ### Code
-- Code for shadows and hover responsiveness of gallery images was originally taken from [Material Design Box Shadows| A Pen By Samuel Thornton](https://codepen.io/sdthornton/pen/wBZdXq) and then edited.
+- CSS code for shadows and hover responsiveness of gallery images was originally taken from [Material Design Box Shadows| A Pen By Samuel Thornton](https://codepen.io/sdthornton/pen/wBZdXq) and then edited.
--
+- CSS code for overlays on index.html page originally taken from [FullScreen YouTube Video Background In Pure CSS](https://codepen.io/dudleystorey/pen/PZyMrd])

 ### Acknowledgements